All Episodes

 No, Catherine, the economy was not pulled up by its bootstraps.

-Phony information pulled the president up.
+Phony information pulled the president up by his bootstraps.

-By his bootstraps, phony information amplified by you.
+Phony information amplified by you.

-The New York Times story said the gross domestic product, a broad measure of the goods and services produced in the country, grew at an annual rate of 3.2% in the fourth quarter.
+The New York Times story said the gross domestic product, a broad measure of the goods and services produced in the country, grew at an annual rate of 3.2% in the fourth quarter, up from 2.6% in the previous period.

-And this according to the Commerce Department.
+And this is according to the Commerce Department.

 Because of this slightly speedier expansion, the nation's overall economic output has finally matched its peak before the recession.

-Still, given the millions of jobless American workers, the economy has fallen far short of what it could be if it were healthy economists said.
+Still, given the millions of jobless American workers, the economy has fallen far short of what it could be if it were healthy, economists said.

 No, it did not match its peak before the recession.

-The bottom line.
+It's the bottom line.

-The whole story in the New York Times about this 3.2% growth rate.
+The whole story in the New York Times about this 3.2% growth rate, see, they don't expect us to do that.

 They don't expect us to go back and review what they wrote about this stuff.